p1xel8ted/WonhonSpirit/README.md

 - Extract the contents of the release zip into the game directory. (e.g. "**steamapps\common\Wonhon - A Vengeful Spirit**" for Steam).
 - Run 'MelonLoader.Installer.exe'.
-- Choose Settings tab and enabled 'Show Alpha Pre-Releases'
+- Choose the Settings tab and enable 'Show Alpha Pre-Releases.'
-- Choose Automated tab and select version 0.6.0 from the drop down.
+- Choose the Automated tab and select version 0.6.0 from the drop-down.
 - Leave Game Arch on Auto.
 - Click Install

 ## Known Issues

 - Not all intro screens are skipped.
-- The resolution picker will revert back to the highest 16:9 resolution (actual resolution won't change).
+- The resolution selector will revert to the highest 16:9 resolution (actual resolution won't change).

 ## Notes

-- First run of the game will take a little longer while Melon Loader works it's magic, but this only happens once (or on game updates).
+- The first run of the game will take a little longer while Melon Loader works its magic, but this only happens once (or on game updates).